margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Make a joyful noise

-"Make a joyfulnoise unto the Lord, all ye lands"
+"Make a joyful noise unto the Lord, all ye lands"

 * for the Lord is good